 10 Tips for Extending Your Two-Way Radio Battery

-On average most two-way batteries will last around 18 to 24 months, depending on the quality of the battery and how you use your radio.
-Your rechargeable batteries can be charged and used over and over again.
-There are many ways you can help your batteries to last longer.
+On average, most two-way radio batteries last 18 to 24 months – all dependent on the quality of the battery and how you use your radio.
+Rechargeable batteries, of course, can be used over and over again.

-- Initialize Your Batteries: New Two-Way Radio batteries come with near 50 percent of their capacity charge for two main reasons: Safety and the battery charge decreases with time.
-By the time you’re using the battery, it’ll be below max load.
+- Initialize Your Batteries: New two-way radio batteries come with nearly 50 percent of their capacity charge as a safety protocol and because the battery power decreases over time.
+Once you begin using the battery, it will fall below maximum load.

-- Discharge Used Batteries before Storage: At times, you may want to store batteries.
-In that case, you should discharge them to 50 percent of their capacity.
-Afterward, store them in a cool, dry place away from flammable substances.
+- Discharge Used Batteries before Storage: When storing batteries, discharge them to half of their capacity.
+Again, keep them in a cool, dry place away from combustible substances.

 - Proper Maintenance: Ensure that your battery contact surfaces are always clean.
-Dirty contact surfaces are a primary source of charging issues.
-Regular cleaning will optimize performance.
-How do you clear the dirt and residue?
-Use a soft cloth to clean the contacts.
-Use pure alcohol to get rid of grease and other contaminants.
+Dirt is a primary source of charging issues.
+Routine cleaning optimizes battery performance.
+To clear any dirt and residue, use a soft cloth to clean the contacts.
+Pure alcohol is also recommended to remove grease and other contaminants.

-- Discharge Used and Stored Battery Before Recharging: When you initialize your batteries, use them, discharge them to 50 percent and store them, it’s best to discharge them before recharging them again.
-Don’t confuse this process with the initializing process since the batteries have already experienced a load at the time of use.
+- Discharge Used and Stored Batteries Before Recharging: When batteries are initialized, used, drained to 50 percent and stored, it’s best to conduct a deep discharge before recharging again.
+Don’t confuse this with the initializing process because the batteries have already experienced a load at the time of use.

-- Use Battery Conditioners: Every NiCad cell battery suffers a condition known as the “memory effect.”
-When your two-way radio batteries suffer the condition, they will not charge back to full capacity.
-How can you prevent this?
-You should use a conditioning battery charger.
-This charge can detect and try to correct memory effect.
-What if you can’t find a conditioning battery charger?
-Consider discharging your battery completely before recharging it.
-It’s worth noting that regular top charges are among the leading causes of memory effect.
+- Use Battery Conditioners: Every NiCad cell battery suffers a condition known as “memory effect.”
+If this happens, two-way radio batteries will not charge to full capacity.
+Prevent this by using a conditioning battery charger.
+This charge can detect and attempt to correct the issue.
+If you cannot find a conditioning battery charger, consider emptying the battery completely before recharging.
+Keep in mind that regular top charges are among the leading causes of memory effect.

-- Don’t Charge Batteries Before the Batteries Are 100% Discharged: You should charge your batteries only when completely discharged.
-It is advisable to buy a spare battery for longer duty cycle applications.
+- Don’t Charge Batteries Before the Batteries Are 100% Discharged: Charge batteries only when they are completely discharged.
+We recommend purchasing a spare battery for longer duty cycle applications.
 In fact, having an extra battery in tandem with the main battery is a more cost-efficient solution than purchasing a new, primary battery every six months.

-- Don’t Continually Charge Two Way Radio Batteries: Office-based employees tend to leave their handheld radio in its charging port on their desk.
-That is wrong.
-It explains why their batteries degrade faster compared to those used by field-based employees.
-You should not leave your radio connected to the charger for prolonged periods of time.
-Likewise, avoid using the battery charger as a stand when it is plugged in.
-When you subject your battery to continuous charging, it ends up losing its capacity.
+- Don’t Continually Charge Two-Way Radio Batteries: Office-based employees tend to leave their handheld radio in the charging port on their desk.
+This is why their batteries degrade faster compared to those used by field-based employees.
+Never leave a radio connected to the charger for prolonged periods of time.
+Avoid using the battery charger as a stand when it is connected to power.
+A battery that is continuously charging will lose capacity.

-- Never Return a Fully Charged Battery to the Charger: Your employees might be tempted to return their already charged batteries to the charger for an extra boost.
-That is a costly mistake.
-They should never try to increase battery life by extra charging.
-Otherwise, they will reduce the life cycle and capacity of the batteries.
+- Never Return a Fully Powered Battery to the Charger: Employees may be tempted to return fully loaded batteries to the charger for an extra boost.
+This is a costly mistake.
+Never try to increase battery life by extra charging.
+It will reduce the life cycle and capacity of the batteries.

-Always remember, Transmit will be affected first as it uses more current.
-You can receive on a low current battery for the most part with no issues.
-We are here to help you with all your Two-Way Radio needs!
-Call us Today!
+Always remember, transmit will be affected first because it uses more current.
+For the most part, you can receive on a low current battery without issue.
+If you have questions, General Communications is here to help with all your two-way radio needs.
+Contact us today.